opentext-idol/java-aci-api-ng/src/site/markdown/index.md

 # java-aci-api-ng

-This is a Java API is for communicating with Micro Focus ACI servers.
+This is a Java API is for communicating with OpenText ACI servers.

 ## About
-The Autonomy Content Infrastructure (ACI) is a protocol for communicating with Micro Focus servers using XML over HTTP.
+The Autonomy Content Infrastructure (ACI) is a protocol for communicating with OpenText servers using XML over HTTP.
 This Java API provides an interface for constructing and executing ACI requests and for consuming ACI responses.
 Previous versions were available as jar files from customer support.